jimmyjam100/cs3013Public/project-3/problem2/README.txt

 The following files are a part of the project:

+- Makefile
+- main.c (contains the source code for the intersection simulator)
+- problem2_explanation.txt (contains our explanation for phase 1 & 2)
+- intersection (WILL NOT BE IN THE ZIP FILE, WILL BE COMPILEd BY END USER)

 === Compiling ===

 There is an included Makefile.
 To compile the intersection executable, run: